 5. Closure — Finishing the mediation.
 Are the parties truly done or are there remaining issues that make a second mediation session advisable?
 If there was no agreement, the mediator should maintain a positive attitude, highlighting the progress made and encouraging the parties and counsel to continue talking.

 If they do settle, they may attribute the success to the mediator’s efforts and remember them when further work is needed.
-If there is a settlement, the necessary future steps should be clearly identified and the terms of the agreement written down in a memorandum of understanding that provides it is enforceable.
-Further, the memorandum should be drafted before the parties leave the session, and should provide that any dispute must be mediated.
+If there is a settlement agreement, the necessary future steps should be clearly identified and the terms of the agreement written down in a memorandum of understanding that provides it is enforceable.
+Further, the memorandum should be drafted before the parties leave the session, and should provide that any alternative dispute resolution must be mediated.
 The parties will not thank a mediator if the process results in further disputes and litigation, so clarity is paramount.

 Perhaps it seems illogical that the stages of mediation should be different for disputants than for mediators.
 But each has different goals and tasks, and so thinking about them differently makes perfect sense.